 Figure 3.3.
-The host identification dialog - the first connection to a remote host
+The host identification dialog - the first connection to a remote host future use.
+You can also choose to cancel the connection, or to proceed with this connection without saving the host public key information.

 The message displays the fingerprint of the host's public key in the SSH Babble format that is a series of pronounceable five-letter words in lower case and separated by dashes.